 The Law School will charge you regular Harvard Law School tuition for your Semester in Washington D. C..
 Additionally, you will be charged the regular University Health Services fee as well as the Blue Cross/Blue Shield insurance fee.
 In order to waive one or both of these fees for your spring semester, you will need to contact the Harvard University Insurance Office.
 NOTE: If you do not take action to waive one or both of these fees by the cancellation due date, you may be required to pay the fees in full.
 The insurance programs are structured to cover you from August through January for the Fall and Winter semesters, and February through July for the spring semester.

-Please note that under federal student aid regulations, an allowance for the Harvard Student Health Insurance Plan, may be included in your student budget only if you are enrolled in the plan.
-If you waive coverage, the allowance will not be given and your total student budget (and HLS grant assistance if eligible) will be reduced by the amount of the plan fee.
+Please note that under federal and institutional student aid regulations, an allowance for both the Harvard University Health fee and the Harvard Student Health Insurance Plan, may be included in your student budget only if you are enrolled in the plan.
+If you waive coverage, the allowance will not be given and your total student budget (and HLS grant assistance if eligible) will be reduced by one or both of the plan fee amounts.

 Your Student Budget